 This imageboard is favored by anti-trans people on /pol and trancels on /lgbt.
 Users on /lgbt are often trans-attracted and/or wish to transition but fear rejection.
 Many have a deep and abiding hatred or contempt for some or all trans people.
 That hatred is often a pale shadow of their self-hatred.

-Some subreddits are known for toxic views about trans people, including:
+Some subreddits on social media platform reddit are known for toxic views about trans people, including:

 Another trolling and doxing site with a special section on mocking trans and gender diverse people.
 The site was founded to mock an autistic transbian, then expanded to anyone they consider “lolcows.”